Wiki · Concept · Last reviewed June 23, 2026

 Detection and Mitigation

 Decontamination scans.
 Developers can search training data for exact or near-duplicate benchmark items and report results.
-OpenAI's GPT-4 Technical Report describes contamination checks and separate reporting for contaminated and non-contaminated subsets.
+OpenAI's GPT-4 Technical Report describes contamination checks and reporting variants with contaminated material removed.
+A useful scan report should name the searched corpora, matching method, thresholds, and what counted as a near duplicate.

 Held-out and private tests.
 Some benchmark projects keep test sets closed or rotate hidden items while releasing validation sets for transparency.
 Microsoft Research's MMLU-CF uses a public validation set and a closed test set to reduce both accidental and malicious leakage.